Scientific Name

 Description

-Echeveria pulvinata 'Ruby' is a beautiful shrubby succulent with stems tipped with small rosettes of green spathulate leaves covered with silvery-white hairs.
-It grows up to 12 inches (15 cm) tall.
-The margins and tips of the leaves are intensely red.
-In late winter into spring (sometime later) appears the arching, up to 1 foot (30 cm) tall inflorescences, holding racemes of yellow and orange, bell-shaped flowers.
+Echeveria pulvinata 'Ruby' is a beautiful shrubby succulent with stems topped with small rosettes of green spoon-shaped leaves with intensely red margins and tips and covered with silvery-white hairs.
+It can grow up to 12 inches (15 cm) tall.

 Hardiness